rayhanmr/Tugas-SLL/README.md

 # Tugas-SLL

-Nama  : Rayhan M. Rizki\n
+Nama  : Rayhan M. Rizki

 Npm   : G1A021083

 Kelas : A